Skip to content

 4,332

 Census = U.S. Census ACS 2020/2024, self-reported Albanian ancestry.
 Excludes ethnic Albanians from Kosovo, North Macedonia, Montenegro, and Çamëria who often check country-of-birth instead, and the 2nd-3rd-gen who frequently skip the ancestry write-in.
-Real per-state numbers are 2-4× the Census figure.
+Real per-state numbers run roughly 4-5× the Census figure — the same gap that puts the national count near a million against the recorded ~224,000.

 The three biggest Albanian American communities